ToastedXi/CyberSecurityProjects/Projects/2. Intermediate Projects/SaaS OAuth Security Scanner /README.md

 ## 📊 Risk Scoring Methodology

-Every finding contributes to an overall risk score.
+The platform assigns points to findings and calculates an overall risk score.

 Example scoring: